-There are other experts (gas safe engineers), who can help if your problem is not a gas emergency, such as a boiler fault, low system pressure or a frozen condensate pipe.
-This is often apparent by a “Fault code” being displayed or pressure needle indicating near to 0.
+There are other experts (Gas Safe Registered engineers), who can help if your problem is not a gas emergency, such as a boiler fault, low system pressure or a frozen condensate pipe.

 - a “gurgle / bubbling” noise from within boiler/flue when trying to light

 - a Fault Code to be displayed on the boiler